molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 We have elimated the manual `FakeCounterComponent`.
 We are using `MockComponent(CounterComponent)` to create the fake and the original class `CounterComponent`.
 The specs itself did not change.

 This was only a glimpse of ng-mocks.
-The library not only helps with nested Components, but provides high-level helpers for setting up the Angular test environment.
-These helpers replace the conventional setup with `TestBed.configureTestingModule` and allow to fake Modules, Components, Directives, Pipes and Services.
+The library not only helps with nested Components, but provides high-level helpers for setting up the Angular test environment. ng-mocks replaces the conventional setup with `TestBed.configureTestingModule` and helps faking Modules, Components, Directives, Pipes and Services.

 ## Testing Components depending on Services